The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Try to answer these questions.

-Did you learn something new for yourself today?
+Have you learned anything new about yourself today?

 What do you remember?

-Assess yourself and your achievements on a scale (Christmas trees are prepared on the board according to the colors of the forest zones)
+Let's rate ourselves and our achievements on a scale (Christmas trees are prepared on the board according to the colors of the forest zones)

 Well done!
 Good job on lesson.